wilbaker/VFSForGit/CONTRIBUTING.md

 - *Include all relevant details when logging exceptions*

-  Sometimes an exception callstack alone is not to root cause failures in VFS4G.
+  Sometimes an exception call stack alone is not enough to root cause failures in VFS4G.
 When catching (or throwing) exceptions, log relevant details that will help diagnose the issue.
-As a general rule, the closer an exception is caught to where it's throw, the more relevant details there will be to log.
+As a general rule, the closer an exception is caught to where it's thrown, the more relevant details there will be to log.

   Example:
   ```